Renting a dumpster for yard waste offers convenience, speed, and a great value for cleaning up large landscaping projects.

 Materials such as wet leaves, dirt, large tree logs, and other heavy materials can drive the weight of the load up substantially.

-Every dumpster rental company has a maximum weight allowance based on several factors:
+Most dumpster rental companies have a maximum weight allowance based on several factors:

 - Maximum lifting capacity of the truck carrying the dumpster